cianfrocco-lab/Automatic-cryoEM-preprocessing/README.md

 micrographs/xxxxxxx02.mrc
 ```
 Note that the header must have the "\_rlnMicrographName".
 The star file must be in the correct relative path so that all the mrc files can be found.

+Optionally, input could be a folder where micrographs are, or a pattern where wildcards are accepted
+(See https://docs.python.org/3.6/library/glob.html for more details)

 MicAssess will output a "good_micrographs.star" file in the same directory of the input star file.
 It will also create a MicAssess directory with all the predictions (converted to .jpg files), in case you want to check the performance.

 Note: if memory warning appears: